 “It’s okay,” he said with a chuckle.
 “I’m here.
 Aren’t I?”
 Pierre began to part his long, black hair next to his temple.
 “Maybe it was just dumb luck, or maybe I just have a hard head, but the bullet traveled around my skull under my scalp and came out the other side.”
 Once he knew Esperanza saw the scar hidden by his hair, he parted his hair on the opposite side of his head, showing her the exit wound.
 “It burned like a son of a bitch.”

-“For the next several years, I continued to hear the words, ‘you should be dead,’ but never died.
+“For years, I heard the words, ‘you should be dead,’ but never died.
 Not even close.
 So you see, Señorita, I cannot be killed.
 Not even by you,” he said as he grabbed Esperanza by the waist and brought her into his bare chest.
 “And even if you could kill me, dying because I made love to you would not only bring a much-wanted death, it would be the most glorious death I could ever have dreamed of.”

-Esperanza closed her eyes and said to herself, “Thank you, Lupita.”
+Esperanza closed her eyes and said to herself, “Thank you, Pita.”

 Before Pierre could even lean in for a kiss, Esperanza already had her lips locked onto his and her arms wrapped around him.

 As busy as she was getting their meal ready that afternoon, Esperanza had forgotten to close the wooden shutters on the window in the front of the shop.
-They were both so engaged in Pierre’s story that they hadn’t noticed the crowd that had gathered in front of the window.
+They were both so engaged in Pierre’s story that they hadn’t noticed the crowd that gathered in front of the window.
 Many of the villagers were peeping in, looking past the dark front of Doña Luz’s old bakery and into the well-lit kitchen in the back.
 When the two finally embraced, the crowd erupted into cheers and applauds.
-One or two members even shouted out, “Eso!”

 “Upstairs,” Esperanza commanded, slightly embarrassed, but eager to continue.
 Pierre picked her up with one arm under her back and the other under her knees, and carried her up to the bedroom without the slightest bit of effort.
-The crowd awarded this action with more cheers and a few more “Esos” and a couple “Órales.”
+The crowd awarded this action with more cheers and even some órales.

 With disappointment, the crowd dispersed, but they were content with what they assumed would take place next.
 They all felt, especially the women, that it was long overdue.